Massage therapy can have many medical benefits. It can relieve muscle tension, improve circulation, and help with pain relief, stress, and anxiety.

 - Do all types of massage qualify for coverage?

-With Massage Therapy Coverage Cost
+How Much Does Massage Therapy Coverage Cost?

-Like all benefits, the more coverage a policy offers, the more it usually costs.
-The cost will vary by insurer.
-Taking health insurance through an employer can save you money because the employer will often pay part of the cost of the premium for you, and may also offer health insurance plans with more benefits, like massage therapy.
-If the massage is considered rehabilitative or is medically necessary, then insurance will not cost you more, as this may fall under the coverage of the Affordable Care Act’s (ACA) 10 essential health benefits.
+Signing up for health insurance through an employer can save you money.
+That's because the employer will often pay part of the cost of the premium for you.
+They may also offer health insurance plans with more benefits, like massage therapy.

 - Contact local massage schools to see whether they offer massages at a discount.